Find a Lender-Approved Local Conveyancer in Chantry

 Recently asked questions about conveyancing in Chantry

-I purchased a freehold premises in Chantry but still invoiced for rent, why is this and what is this?
+I am the registered owner of a freehold property in Chantry but nevertheless invoiced for rent, why is this and what is this?

 It is rare for properties in Chantry and has limited impact for conveyancing in Chantry but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.